 How it works:

 1. Bring me your ideas.
-If it's an image of one gown I'll ask you what you want different about it.
+If it's an image of one gown I'll ask you what you don't like about it.
 If the answer is price.... see above.
-Otherwise know what you want changed about it.
+Otherwise know what you want changed about it, or have several gowns that you like parts of as ideas.
+I do reserve the right to turn down a project.
+See the list above of what I will not take on for a basic idea.

 2. We'll determine what fabrics you want and how much of them you'll need.